-(96) "Institutional product", "industrial and institutional product", or "I & I product" means the following:

-(A) A consumer product that is designed for use in the maintenance or operation of an establishment that:

-(i) manufactures, transports, or sells goods or commodities or provides services for profit; or

-(ii) is engaged in the nonprofit promotion of a particular public, educational, or charitable cause.

-(B) The term does not include household products and products that are incorporated into or used exclusively in the manufacture or construction of the goods or commodities at the site of the establishment.

-(C) For purposes of this definition, "establishments" includes, but is not limited to, the following:
+- (96) "Institutional product", "industrial and institutional product", or "I & I product" means the following: - (A) A consumer product that is designed for use in the maintenance or operation of an establishment that: - (i) manufactures, transports, or sells goods or commodities or provides services for profit; or - (ii) is engaged in the nonprofit promotion of a particular public, educational, or charitable cause. - (B) The term does not include household products and products that are incorporated into or used exclusively in the manufacture or construction of the goods or commodities at the site of the establishment. - manufacture or construction of the goods or commodities at the site of the establishment. - (C) For purposes of this definition, "establishments" includes, but is not limited to, the following: